 We are used to seeing Raghava Lawrence acting as a person possessed by spirits in his past films, but in this film, Taapsee has bettered him, she has done a brilliant performance in the scenes where she gets possessed by spirits, kudos to her.
 Nithya Menon as a village girl with limping legs has delivered a completely contrast character to her other film (OK Kanmani) this month.
 Director Raghava Lawrence while managing to have done a good screenplay could have concentrated on coming up with a compelling past life story and a more powerful villain.

 Update: As per Wikipedia the film made ten times of it’s making cost as revenue.
-Considering the fine screen play, good direction of Lawrence and gorgeous Taapsee Pannu, I am not surprised on the success.
+Considering the fine screenplay, the good direction of Lawrence and gorgeous Taapsee Pannu, I am not surprised on its success.